rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA04 - AUD/AT 01 - The Accounting Profession.md

 						- For law subjects:
 							- CPA may teach law subjects for accountancy students only
 							- Members of the BAR may teach law subjects to students
-			- [ ] **TODO** Code of Ethics:
-				- 1 Conceptual Framework applies to all CPAs
-				- 2 CPAs in Business (Commerce and Industry, Government, and Education)
-				- 3 CPAs in Public Practice
-				- 4 Independence standards
-					- 4A
-					- 4B
-				- Minimum Code of Ethics: 2
 			- When already a CPA, you must use a CPA Seal designed by the Board of Accountancy
 				- ![[Pasted image 20241202111444.png|Pasted image 20241202111444.png]]
 			- When signing documents: